The full moment problem on subsets of probabilities and point configurations: Introduction

 \section{Introduction}

-The classical full $d-$dimensional $K-$moment problem ($d$-KMP) asks whether a multi-sequence of real numbers $m=(m_{\alpha})_{\alpha\in\NN_0^d}$ is actually the moment sequence associated to a non-negative Radon measure whose support is contained in a fixed closed subset $K$ of $\RR^d$ (here $d\in\mathbb{N}$).
+The classical full $d-$dimensional $K-$moment problem ($d-$KMP) asks whether a multi-sequence of real numbers $m=(m_{\alpha})_{\alpha\in\NN_0^d}$ is actually the moment sequence associated to a non-negative Radon measure whose support is contained in a fixed closed subset $K$ of $\RR^d$ (here $d\in\mathbb{N}$).
 If such a measure exists, it is said to be a $K-$representing measure for $m$.
 Already at an early stage of its history, the $d-$KMP was generalized to the case when $K$ is a subset of an infinite dimensional vector space.
-We refer to this problem as the \emph{infinite dimensional $K$-moment problem} ($\infty-$KMP).
-A general treatment of the full $\infty-$KMP has been given e.g. in \cite{AJK15}, \cite[Chapter~5, Section~2]{BeKo88}, \cite{BS71}, \cite{Bor-Yng75}, \cite{GIKM}, \cite{GKM16}, \cite{Heg75}, \cite[Section 12.5]{Schmu90}.
-Special infinite dimensional supports, particularly useful in applications, have been considered e.g. in \cite{IKR14}, \cite{Le75a}, \cite{Le75b}, (see also \cite{CaKuLeSp06}, \cite{Kor05}, \cite{KLS07}, \cite{KLS11}, \cite{MolLach15} for the truncated case i.e. when the starting $m$ consists of finitely many elements).
+We refer to this problem as the \emph{infinite dimensional $K-$moment problem} ($\infty-$KMP).
+A general treatment of the full $\infty-$KMP has been given e.g. in \cite{AJK15}, \cite[Chapter~5, Section~2]{BeKo88}, \cite{BS71}, \cite{Bor-Yng75}, \cite{GIKM}, \cite{GKM16}, \cite{Heg75}, {\cite{IKKM19}}, \cite[Section~12.5]{Schmu90}, {\cite{Schm18}}.
+Special infinite dimensional supports, particularly useful in applications, have been considered e.g. in \cite{IKR14}, \cite{Le75a}, \cite{Le75b}, (see also \cite{CaKuLeSp06}, \cite{Kor05}, \cite{KLS07}, \cite{KLS11}, \cite{MolLach15} for the truncated case, i.e. when the starting $m$ consists of finitely many elements).

-In this article, we focus on the \emph{full} $\infty-$KMP for some specific infinite dimensional sets $K$, namely the set of all sub-probabilities, probabilities or point configurations on $\RR^d$.
-The main distinguishing feature of this paper, in contrast to the aforementioned ones, is that specific properties of the considered $K$ are exploited to get solvability conditions for the KMP which are much weaker than the ones directly obtainable from general results.
+In this article we focus on the \emph{full} $\infty-$KMP for some specific non-linear subsets $K$ of the space of non-negative Radon measures on $\RR^d$, namely the set of all sub-probabilities, probabilities and point configurations on $\RR^d$.
 In probabilistic language these KMPs correspond to the full moment problem for random sub-probabilities, probabilities, random point processes or point fields, respectively.
 The choice of $\RR^d$ as underlying space is just for simplicity and the results can be easily extended for example to differentiable manifolds.

+The main distinguishing feature of this paper, in contrast to the aforementioned ones, is that specific properties of the considered $K$ are exploited to get solvability conditions for the KMP which are much weaker than the ones directly obtainable from general results.